-- The Waipaoa, Makauri and Matokitoki aquifers are recharged predominantly from the Waipaoa River in the upper catchment around the Kaitaratahi township, and some inflow from rainfall recharge through the uppermost aquifer along the hills sides where the confining layers are much thinner and the aquifers come closer to the surface. - All three aquifers discharge into the sea beneath the Poverty Bay, but some Waipaoa and Makauri aquifer water could seep into coastal streams and rivers, such as the Waikanae Creek and Taruheru River. - There is evidence of deep inflow into the Poverty Bay Flat aquifer system along its north-eastern boundary near the hills.
+- The shallow fluvial deposit and Te Hapara sands form one aquifer (i.e., they are not laterally separated by a low permeability layer, although there are some differences in hydraulic conductivity), which is recharged mainly from rainfall and some inflow from infiltrating streams which run off from the western and eastern hills.
+Average annual rainfall in the area is approximately 1,000 mm and 20 % to 50 % of this will infiltrate and replenish the shallow groundwater table, with the remainder lost by evapotranspiration and runoff.
+The rainfall recharge is mainly dependent on the type of land use with urban areas having generally the lowest recharge and horticulture the highest (further details are included in Appendix B).
+A dense network of land drains removes much of the shallow groundwater before it can infiltrate to deeper layers, although notable seepage to deeper layers is likely to occur near the hills where the confining layers are thinner. - The Waipaoa, Makauri and Matokitoki aquifers are recharged predominantly from the Waipaoa River in the upper catchment around the Kaitaratahi township, and some inflow from rainfall recharge through the uppermost aquifer along the hills sides where the confining layers are much thinner, and the aquifers come closer to the surface. - All three aquifers discharge into the sea beneath the Poverty Bay, but some Waipaoa and Makauri aquifer water could seep into coastal streams and rivers, such as the Waikanae Creek and Taruheru River. - There is evidence of deep inflow into the Poverty Bay Flat aquifer system along its north-eastern boundary near the hills.
 Well GPF056 (111 m deep) located at Gray's Bush near the junction between Ormond Road and Harper Road (Figure 1) is flowing artesian (i.e., aquifer water level rises up to 3 m above ground level).
-The well is likely to be screened in the Matokitoki Aquifer1.
-About 600 m southeast is well GPF071 which is screened in the overlying Makauri Aquifer but is not flowing artesian.
+The well is screened 14 to 17 m deep in a permeable pumice layer.
 Higher aquifer water levels occur in both the Makauri and Matokitoki Aquifers at various locations along the south-eastern boundary, creating groundwater level mounding.
 In addition, the water quality signature of GPF056 is that of freshwater with low degree of mineralisation and is oxic, where other Matokitoki Aquifer wells such as GPF117 and GPB126 (at a distance of 2.1 km southwest and 2.5 km southeast respectively) show a higher degree of mineralisation and anoxic conditions (see next section).
-Golder considers that local transmissive fault zones in the structural geology that comprise the eastern hills allow water that infiltrates in the upper hills catchments to flow into the Matokitoki Aquifer.
+Golder considers that local transmissive fault zones in the structural geology that comprise the eastern hills allow water that infiltrates in the upper hills catchments to flow into the Poverty Bay Flat aquifer system.
 Taylor (1994) also suggested possible inflow into the Makauri and Matokitoki Aquifers from the eastern hills.